The behalf of the Board of Directors of your company it is my privilege

 Guidelines of Department of Public Enterprises (DPE), Government of

 India, on Corporate Governance a detailed charter of the Board has been

-(f) Evaluation of Performance of the Board; A draft policy on
+vi.
+Evaluation of Performance of the Board: A draft policy on

-evaluation of the permanence of the Independent Directors has been
+evaluation of performance of the Board / Committees / Independent

-Government Companies Your Directors have made necessary disclosures,
+Government Companies.
+Your Directors have made necessary disclosures,

 Particulars of Employees